import geopandas as gp

 # (the smallest isochrones should go on top, which means they are plotted last)

-isochrone_gdf = isochrone_gdf.sort_values('time', ascending = False)
+= isochrone_gdf.sort_values('time', ascending = False)

 return(isochrone_gdf)

 Let’s try it out!
-The function runs seamlessly over a dataset of 29 input points, returning 29 5-minute isochrones that we can visualize with .explore().
+The function runs seamlessly over a dataset of 29 input points, returning 29 5-minute isochrones that we can visualize with .explore()

-library_isos = mb_isochrone(dallas_libraries, time = 5,
+= mb_isochrone(dallas_libraries, time = 5,

-profile = "driving-traffic")
+library_isos = "driving-traffic")

 library_isos.explore()

-One feature the R version of mb_isochrone() includes is the ability to get isochrones directly from an address.
-Here, we’ll need to geocode the address first and pass it to mb_isochrone().
-Our result is an interactive map of multiple travel-times around our input address.
+includes is the ability to get isochrones directly from an address.
+Here, we’ll need to geocode the address first and pass it to mb_isochrone()

-dickies = gp.tools.geocode("1911 Montgomery St, Fort Worth, TX 76107")
+= gp.tools.geocode("1911 Montgomery St, Fort Worth, TX 76107")

-dickies_isos = mb_isochrone(dickies, time = [5, 10, 15], profile = "driving-traffic")
+= mb_isochrone(dickies, time = [5, 10, 15], profile = "driving-traffic")

-dickies_isos.explore(column = "time")
+= "time") dickies_isos.explore(column

 A great benefit of using isochrones with GeoPandas is that the isochrone shapes can be integrated into all sorts of spatial analysis workflows.
-If you are interested in integrating isochrones into your application or business workflow, or if you’d like a custom workshop to help you get up and running with these tools, please don’t hesistate to reach out to !
+If you are interested in integrating isochrones into your application or business workflow, or if you’d like a custom workshop to help you get up and running with these tools, please don’t hesistate to reach out to kyle@walker-data.com!